User Defined Literals

 Called _ip with a string of size: 11

-There are additional options for so-called wide characters and wide strings.
+There are additional options for wide characters and wide strings.
 We’ll discuss wide characters and strings in the next chapter.

 Function Return Type and Body